-- $2450 Cost for Trip.
+- $2160 Cost for Trip.
 Flight to Miami is NOT included, accommodations in Miami, NOT included.
 Visa NOT included.
 (I will help you get the visa) It only costs $50.00 Travel insurance Not included.
 However, it is super cheap, and you can get it here.

 What people are saying:

-Thelma Kelly My husband came along on this trip to Cuba with me (I’m the photographer), and we had an absolute blast.
+Thelma Kelly, My husband, came along on this trip to Cuba with me (I’m the photographer), and we had an absolute blast.
 Edin was an exceptional workshop leader and communicator.
 This was my first time doing any sort of street photography, so I felt really out of my element at first.
 Edin was able to reassure me and calm any nervousness that I felt.
-I learned so much about compositions, camera settings and also post-processing that I now feel much more confident in approaching these new situations and it has also improved my other photography interests as well.
+I learned so much about compositions, camera settings, and also post-processing that I now feel much more confident in approaching these new situations, and it has also improved my other photography interests as well.
 Edin had an excellent tour guide and driver.
 The tour guide spoke excellent English and spoke knowledgeably about all aspects of Cuban history and culture.
-If Cuba is on your radar, a trip sooner rather than later is important as Cuba is rapidly changing with the large influx of tourists.
+If Cuba is on your radar, a trip sooner rather than later is important as Cuba is rapidly changing with the massive influx of tourists.
 Don’t miss it and sign up for one of Edin’s workshops now!
-Thank you so much Edin!!
+Thank you so much, Edin!!

-Janice Dobrow I was a tag long on this trip with my husband who is the photographer.
-I was enthusiastically welcomed into the group and was able to see unique places which I would have otherwise not been able to go to.
-Our organizer was on top of everything and our guide and driver were very laid back, friendly and welcoming.
-The food was awesome and the housing was much better than expected.
+Janice Dobrow, I was a tag long on this trip with my husband, who is the photographer.
+I was enthusiastically welcomed into the group and was able to see unique places that I would have otherwise not been ready to go to.
+Our organizer was on top of everything, and our guide and driver were very laid back, friendly, and welcoming.
+The food was excellent, and the housing was much better than expected.
 I had a wonderful time would highly recommend this trip!

-Leon Smith I highly recommend the Cuba Photography Tour, organized by Edin Chavez.
+Leon Smith, I highly recommend the Cuba Photography Tour, organized by Edin Chavez.
 The accommodations were convenient and clean.
-The tour guide was informative and provided valuable insights to the history and cultural dimensions of the Cuban people.
+The tour guide was informative and provided valuable insights into the history and cultural dimensions of the Cuban people.
 The tour was exactly what I wanted with plenty of time to shoot cars, people, architecture, cultural sites, scenic views, sunrise, and sunsets.
-In addition, during the downtime from shooting while enjoying the nightlife of Cuba I developed enduring friendships with other photographers.
+In addition, during the downtime from shooting, while enjoying the nightlife of Cuba, I developed enduring friendships with other photographers.
 And to top it all off was the informative and generally helpful photography and processing advice offered by Edin that was an invaluable resource that made my trip and an even better bargain.
-Toward the end of the trip, I was not feeling well and I will be forever grateful for the kindness and attention provided by Edin and other tour members that helped ensure that this would become the best Photography tour I have ever been on.
+Toward the end of the trip, I was not feeling well, and I will be forever grateful for the kindness and attention provided by Edin and other tour members that helped ensure that this would become the best Photography tour I have ever been on.